 Overall this was a great option for me to try and has worked out well so far.
 I started off with the free version and then opted for the Pro (paid) which allows a great deal more options to work with.
 The templates look good in my opinion, in fact there are too many to choose from and I could spend all day playing around with just this if I had the chance.
 The website builder is drag and drop so it is pretty simple for anyone.
 Obviously if you are new to it all, it may take you a little while to get your head around what's what but it does give you a relative freedom to do what you want to your site.
 I was disappointed in the forum option, it's actually just a comment system...so not too impressed with this but all in all a great builder.
 Much better than others I have tried in the past !

-Webnode is…a confusing website builder.
-Things I was sure would be excellent were difficult and annoying, and things I expected would frustrate me turned out to be pretty cool.
-Almost none of my first impressions were correct, but at the end of my test, I found Webnode to be a decent tool.
+Webnode is… a good website builder.
+While testing it, I uncovered some pretty cool features, although the editor was a bit frustrating now and again.
+Almost none of my first impressions were correct, but at the end of my trial, I found Webnode to be a decent tool.

 You’ll get the most out of Webnode if you need to set up your site in multiple languages, as that’s the feature that’s hardest to find on another website builder.
 But it would work well for small blogs, online stores, and business sites in pretty much any industry, provided you don’t get too hung up on having your precise, preferred shade of teal anywhere on the site.